telerik/ajax-docs/api/server/Telerik.Web.Apoc/ApocDriver.md

 ## Properties

-###  CloseOnExit `Boolean`

-Determines if the output stream should be automatically closed
-                upon completion of the render process.

 ###  ActiveDriver `ApocDriver`

 Gets or sets the active .

-###  Renderer `RendererEngine`

-Determines which rendering engine to use.

-#### Remarks
-The default value is
-                .

 ###  BaseDirectory `DirectoryInfo`

 Gets or sets the base directory used to locate external
                 resourcs such as images.

-###  ImageHandler `ApocImageHandler`

-Gets or sets the handler that is responsible for loading the image
-                data for external graphics.

-#### Remarks
-If null is returned from the image handler, then Apoc will perform
-                normal processing.

-###  Timeout `Int32`
+###  CloseOnExit `Boolean`

-Gets or sets the time in milliseconds until an HTTP image request
-                times out.

-#### Remarks
-The default value is 100000 milliseconds.
+Determines if the output stream should be automatically closed
+                upon completion of the render process.

 ###  Credentials `CredentialCache`